Liberty Media: 3Q Earnings Snapshot

 The media and entertainment company posted revenue of $597 million in the period.

-Liberty Media shares have decreased 20% since the beginning of the year.
-The stock has declined 11% in the last 12 months.
+Liberty Media shares have dropped 15% since the beginning of the year.
+The stock has declined slightly more than 5% in the last 12 months.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on FWONB at https://www.zacks.com/ap/FWONB
+Access a Zacks stock report on FWONK at https://www.zacks.com/ap/FWONK

 View Comments